Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Many-to-Many Recourse Optimization

-where \( \gamma > 0 \) is a scaling parameter controlling the sensitivity of the transformation.
+where $\gamma > 0$ is a scaling parameter controlling the sensitivity of the transformation.
 This exponential transformation converts costs into edge weights, enabling algorithms such as the maximum-weight bipartite matching~\citep{kuhn_hungarian_1955} to prioritize low-cost (i.e., efficient) recourse assignments while maximizing overall match coverage.
-Furthermore, the exponential form ensures that differences among lower costs are emphasized more strongly than among higher ones, effectively prioritizing assignments that are not only feasible but also efficient.
+Furthermore, this transformation is monotone in $c_{ij}$ and consistent with an exponential utility representation exhibiting Constant Absolute Risk Aversion (CARA), a standard model in economics for capturing diminishing marginal disutility of cost or effort~\citep{arrow_theory_1971, pratt_risk_1992}: lower recourse costs yield higher utility, while differences among low-cost interventions are weighted more heavily than differences among high-cost ones.
+Beyond its utility interpretation, $\gamma$ represents a meaningful modeling decision about how strongly cost differences between providers are reflected in the matching weights.
+A formal analysis of $\gamma$'s effect on social welfare is provided in~\Cref{sec:sensitivity}.

 \paragraph{Optimization Model} Next, with consideration for real-world constraints on provider capacity, we formulate a \emph{capacitated weighted bipartite matching problem}.
 If we denote the maximum weight for seeker \( i \) accordingly as \(w^*_i~=~\max_{j} (w_{ij})\) (corresponding to the least costly recommendation received), we can then measure the ideal scenario in which each seeker attains its optimal outcome, independently of other seekers, as: